Nontuberculous Mycobacterial (NTM) Lung Disease

 Nontuberculous mycobacterial lung disease diagnosis and screening

 A diagnosis of NTM can be difficult as its characteristic signs and symptoms are nonspecific and vary from person to person.
-A diagnosis of NTM means the doctor must first rule out other lung diseases such as tuberculosis or lung cancer.
+A diagnosis of NTM means the doctor must first rule out other lung diseases such as bacterial infections, tuberculosis or lung cancer.

 When diagnosing the presence of NTM, doctors typically begin with a clinical examination.
 They gather information about your home and work environment, and perform physical tests to check breathing.

-Samples of saliva or sputum coughed up from the lungs are also examined in a laboratory to check for the presence of mycobacteria.
+Samples of sputum coughed up from the lungs are also examined in a laboratory to check for the presence of mycobacteria.
 This test may be repeated multiple times over separate visits to ensure accurate results.

 Nontuberculous mycobacterial lung disease treatment